geeksgod/pbmis_automation_public/README.md

 # Automationsetup (Page Object Model framework)
-This is the simple automation script for UAHEP project to test the login module.
+This is the simple automation framework for PBMIS project
 ## Pre-requisites
 * python installed
 * Chrome or Mozilla installed